AdobeDocs/experience-platform.de-DE/help/catalog/home.md

 [!DNL Catalog Service] ist ein Aufzeichnungssystem für Speicherort und Herkunft von Daten in Experience Platform.
 While all data that is ingested into [!DNL Experience Platform] is stored in the [!DNL Data Lake] as files and directories, [!DNL Catalog] holds the metadata and description of those files and directories for lookup and monitoring purposes.

-Simply put, [!DNL Catalog] acts as a metadata store or &quot;[!UICONTROL catalog]&quot; where you can find information about your data within [!DNL Experience Platform].
+Simply put, [!DNL Catalog] acts as a metadata store or &quot;catalog&quot; where you can find information about your data within [!DNL Experience Platform].
 You can use [!DNL Catalog] to answer the following questions:

 * Wo befinden sich meine Daten?
 * Auf welcher Stufe der Verarbeitung befinden sich diese Daten?